 Optimized Problems (.OP)

-Provide your students with contextual support using Optimized Problems that feature comprehensive written solutions, numerically and contextually randomized parameters and targeted feedback.
+Provide your students with contextual support using Optimized Problems that feature comprehensive written solutions, numerically and contextually randomized parameters and answer-specific feedback.
+These question types are found in the question browser grouped by chapter and section number and you will see “.OP” in the question name.

 Analysis Model Tutorial (.AMT)

-Enable your students to think like Physicists with guided exercises to walk students through every step of the problem-solving process to model how a physicist problem solves.
+Created by co-author John Jewett, these enable your students to think like physicists with guided exercises to walk them through every step of the problem-solving process, modeling how a physicist problem solves.
+You can find these questions in the question browser, in a chapter/section labeled ‘Analysis Model Tutorials’.

 PreLecture Explorations (.PLE)